Broken Lance: Plot

 Matt, Ben, Joe and two Indian workers catch the two middle sons and four accomplices rustling Matt's cattle, resulting in two of the four accomplices getting killed.
-Joe pleads for leniency towards his errant brothers but an outraged Matt banishes them, later reluctantly taking them back into the family when a crisis arises.
+Joe pleads for leniency toward his errant brothers, but an outraged Matt banishes them, later reluctantly taking them back into the family when a crisis arises.

 There is a copper mine on Matt's land, and he has leased out the mineral rights.
 After 40 head of cattle die, Matt determines the mine is polluting a stream where he waters his cattle.
 He becomes furious and leads a raid on the mine offices and director.
 The court issues a warrant to arrest whoever was responsible for the attack.
 To spare his father the agony and humiliation of a stay behind bars, Joe claims responsibility and is sentenced to three years in prison.

 Ben and his other brothers rebel against their father during Joe's absence with such fierceness that the old man suffers a fatal stroke.
 Joe is permitted to leave prison long enough to attend his father's funeral, during which he formally severs his ties with his brothers and proclaims a blood feud.

 Having served his prison sentence, Joe returns to the ranch.
 The señora, his mother, who went to live with her people after Matt's death, persuades him to forget revenge and leave the country.
 Joe takes her advice, but Ben, fearing Joe's revenge for indirectly causing their father's death, ambushes and tries to kill Joe.
 The two half-brothers fight until Two Moons, the ranch foreman, saves Joe's life by shooting Ben dead before he can shoot an unarmed Joe.
-Time passes, and Joe and his new wife Barbara (Jean Peters) visit Matt's grave.
+Time passes, and Joe and his new wife, Barbara, visit Matt's grave.
 There, Joe sees the down-turned lance, the Indian symbol for a blood feud, and breaks it in half, thus ending the feud.